urialon/urialon.github.io/_pages/about.md

 ---

-I am a Senior Research Scientist at Google DeepMind.
+I am a senior research scientist at Google DeepMind.

 Prior to that, I was a postdoctoral researcher at the Language Technologies Institute (LTI) of Carnegie Mellon University, working with [Prof. Graham Neubig](https://www.phontron.com/){:target="_blank"} and a [Rothschild Fellow](https://issuu.com/dleventer/docs/fellows-2021_booklet_corr-4/12){:target="_blank"}.
 <!-- My research interests are broad and include programming language processing (PLP), natural language processing (NLP) and deep learning in general. -->